mkdocstrings/griffe/docs/guide/users/extending.md

 ### Triggering other extensions

 If your extension creates new objects, you might want to trigger the other enabled extensions on these object instances.
-To do this you can use [`agent.extensions.call`][griffe.Extensions.call]:
+To do this you can use [`agent.extensions.call`][griffelib.Extensions.call]:

 ```python
 import ast